-5. Barriers to Greater Female Board Representation
+5. Factors Limiting Female Board Representation

-Before The Big Three launched their campaigns, most boards were supportive of enhancing gender diversity in principle but claimed that a limited pool of suitable female director candidates prevented them from achieving greater diversity in the boardroom (State Street, 2017).
+Before The Big Three launched their campaigns, most boards claimed that a limited pool of suitable female director candidates prevented them from achieving greater diversity in the boardroom (State Street, 2017).
 Based on two years of study and board engagement on the topic, State Street reached a different conclusion that motivated them to launch their campaign: there were enough qualified women, but boards' nominating practices and behavioral biases undervalue women's contributions.
-Of the six obstacles State Street (2017, p.1) identified, the top two were:
+Of the six obstacles State Street (2017, p.1) identified, the top three were:

-- "Excessive reliance on existing director networks and connections that continue to be the primary source for identifying director candidates - 2.
-Requiring that all director nominees have CEO experience to be considered to serve on boards"14
+- "Excessive reliance on existing director networks and connections that continue to be the primary source for identifying director candidates - Requiring that all director nominees have CEO experience to be considered to serve on boards - 3.
+Lack of female representation in leadership positions on boards and in senior management to help guide the companies on their journey to diversify."14

-In this section, we examine whether overcoming these barriers contributed to the success of The Big Three's campaigns.
-We find that firms indeed expanded their gender diversity by pulling the two levers that State Street highlighted: identifying candidates outside their traditional networks and broadening their conception of required experience.
+In this section, we analyze whether these three factors or a shortage of female candidates limit board gender diversity.
+Specifically, we assess whether firms expanded gender diversity by pulling the two levers that State Street highlighted (identifying candidates outside their traditional networks and broadening their concept of required experience), and whether the campaigns had the greatest effect on firms that lacked female leadership.
+We also gauge the supply of female